MahanteshRS/Shell-Scripting/README.md

 # Shell-Scripting-Devops
-This repository was created to practice shell scripting for devops.
+This repository was created to practice shell scripting.